hacksmashes/Internet-speed-test-using-python/README.md

 command to download module:
   - pip install speedtest-cli

-For output referance please check the Instagram page : @python_projects_
+For output referance please check out the Instagram page : https://www.instagram.com/hack_smashes/

 There I've uploaded my output screenshot and result from the internet screenshot also.
 You can compare the python output with the result from the internet.